barbazul/1kfa/mod_guide_player.md

  * Say how your character's practice has finally paid off, or how they had an insight or epiphany about the move they just accomplished.
-Spend experience points 1-for-1 to go up levels in the move that was just resolved.
+Spend XP 1-for-1 to go up levels in the move that was just resolved.
  * Take a Blessing card from the supply and put it in their discard pile.